 Authorized User Access*

-*Students must Add Authorized Users before others can access
+*Students must Add Authorized Users before others can gain access and utilize this site.

 Using check or credit card (complete coupon portion on backside of billing statement)